 - This blog is run by one person.
 Me.
 I'm it.
 So there is a possibility I'm going to tell you "no." It's nothing personal.
 A lot of times it comes down to my schedule.
 I do not want to promise a review if I'm not confident I can deliver in a timely manner.

 - I'm open to romance and mystery requests.
-I'm pretty open to just about everything in mystery.
-In romance, I'll read just about everything but I'm very selective when it comes to paranormal.
-I'm really, truly, burnt-out on anything "woo-woo" at the moment.
+I'm open to just about everything in mystery.
+In romance, I'll read pretty much everything except paranormal.
+I'm just really, really burnt-out on paranormal right now.
+But feel free to ask, because if the premise sounds intriguing, I might just say yes.
+Ya never know....

 - I shoot to post reviews close to the release date.
 So if you send me the ARC six months in advance, be aware the review won't go live until readers can actually purchase your book.